ItsKruml/Krumls-epic-GameLauncher-Fork/README.md

 ## Recently added

+- Changed search query to exclude DLCs and updates
 - Fixed workingdir issue causing some games to start
 - Added offline mode
 - Added folder select when scan dir is inaccessible